Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Introduction

-Here we develop a time-domain framework of the radio loudness (Section~\ref{sec:framework}).
-The specific advance of the present work relative to these existing treatments is threefold.
-First, we derive an exact closed-form stationary distribution for the extended-radio response, which provides a minimal analytic reference model with transparent parameter dependencies.
-Second, we formalize the decomposition of radio loudness into a two-channel observable $(\Rcore,\Rlobe)$ that separates the prompt engine state from the time-integrated jet history, going beyond the classical core dominance parameter $R_{\rm c}\equiv f_{\rm core}/f_{\rm ext}$ ($f_{\rm core}$ and $f_{\rm ext}$ are the core flux density and the whole source flux density, respectively) by explicitly incorporating the observing-setup weights and a star-formation baseline.
-Third, we connect the resulting framework to a two-barrier picture that decouples jet launching from jet escape.
-Section \ref{sec:phenomenology} shows how the framework reorganizes the RL/RQ problem around intermittency, memory, and propagation through the ambient medium, the relationship between this framework and the accretion-mode taxonomy of radio AGN.
+We develop a time-domain description of radio loudness with three components (Section~\ref{sec:framework}).
+First, we derive a closed-form stationary distribution for the extended-radio response in a minimal intermittent-jet model.
+Second, we define the observable pair $(\Rcore,\Rlobe)$, which separates the prompt engine state from the time-integrated jet history; the accumulated lobe emission retains the effects of frequency, resolution, surface-brightness selection, and host-galaxy radio emission.
+Third, we relate the decomposition to a two-barrier picture in which jet launching and large-scale escape are distinct physical requirements.
+Section \ref{sec:phenomenology} shows how the framework recasts the RL/RQ problem in terms of intermittency, radio memory, and propagation through the ambient medium.It then discusses its relationship between this framework and the accretion-mode taxonomies of radio AGN.
 Section~\ref{sec:applications} develops the main observational tests and survey strategy and Section~\ref{sec:conclusions} provides conclusions.